 Android Virtual Device and Pre-Test Settings

-When you click the app icon, you will see that it is opening as expected. 🙂
+After these steps, when you click the app icon, you will see that it is opening as expected. :)

-Then, I opened the app and find our application “İşin Olsun“.
-When I pressed long to app icon, I saw a menu and clicked “Detailed Information“.
+Then, I opened the APK Info app and find our application “İşin Olsun” and click it.

 Then, open a command prompt and write “adb devices” command to see connected devices and get the device ID as shown below.